 a study on Childhood Mortality

 An estimated 7.7 million pre-school aged children die each year, the majority from infectious diseases.
 Mass azithromycin distributions for trachoma may have the unintended benefit of reducing childhood mortality.
 We recently demonstrated the biannual mass azithromycin distribution significantly reduces all-cause child mortality in a cluster randomized trial (MORDOR I) conducted in three diverse regions of Sub-Saharan Africa.
 Our long-term goal is to more precisely define the role of mass azithromycin treatments as an intervention for reducing childhood morbidity and mortality.
 We propose a cluster randomized trial designed to repeat the original study to confirm the original results in a different geographic study with similarly high child mortality, and to better understand the mechanism behind any effect of azithromycin on child mortality.
 We hypothesize that biannual mass azithromycin distribution will reduce child mortality compared to placebo, and that this effect will be primarily driven by a reduction in infectious burden.
 Objectives: 1.
 Determine the efficacy of biannual mass azithromycin distribution versus placebo in children aged 1-59 months for reduction in all-cause mortality.
-2. Determine the efficacy of targeted azithromycin distribution to infants during the first DTP vaccine visit for prevention of all-cause under-5 mortality.
+2. Determine the efficacy of targeted azithromycin distribution to infants during an early infant healthcare visit (approximately 5th through 12th week of life) on infant mortality.
 3. Determine the mechanism behind the effect of biannual mass azithromycin distribution for reduction in child mortality.
 The study will be conducted in the Nouna District in northwestern Burkina Faso.

 Although child health and mortality are improving worldwide, children in the Sahel and sub-Sahel regions of West Africa have the greatest risks of mortality.Burkina Faso's current under-5 mortality rate is estimated 110 per 1,000 live births.
 Similar to other countries in the region, the major causes of child mortality in Burkina Faso are malaria, respiratory tract infection, and diarrhea.
 Malnutrition acts as a major underlying contributor to mortality.
 Interventions that address these underlying causes may be particularly efficacious for reducing mortality.